Bill Swerski's Superfans: Saturday Night Live (1991–1997)

-The group would discuss upcoming sporting events and inevitably predict a huge victory for the Chicago team, using an exaggerated Chicago accent—a variety of Inland Northern American English—normally culminating in a uniform toast to "Da Bearss" and "Da Bullss", although "Da Cubss" was heard on at least one occasion, although they seldom talked about ice hockey, or "Da Blackhawks" or made mention of "Da White Sox".
+The group would discuss upcoming sporting events and inevitably predict a huge victory for the Chicago team, using an exaggerated Chicago accent—a variety of Inland Northern American English—normally culminating in a uniform toast to "Da Bearss" and "Da Bullss", although "Da Cubss" was heard on at least one occasion.
+However, they seldom talked about ice hockey, or "Da Blackhawks" or made mention of "Da White Sox".
 Their predictions were likewise exaggerated and their topics of conversation often ludicrous.
 Typical debates involved Mike Ditka versus a hurricane—in this particular debate, the Superfans believed that Ditka could defeat the hurricane, until it was revealed that the name of the hurricane was Hurricane Ditka, at which point Todd O'Connor had a heart attack out of confusion; who would win in a competition for World Domination—"Da Bearss" or "Da Bullss"; Ditka winning the Indianapolis 500 driving the Bears' team bus; or how many points Jordan could score if he played an entire game by himself while lounging in a recliner.

 One episode asked the outcome of the Bulls/Pistons game where Todd said the Bulls would win 402–0—but Jordan would be held to under 200 points.
 Todd usually predicted shutouts.
 During the first episode, he predicted that the Bears would defeat the Giants 79–0, claiming that "the Bears' defense is like a wall.
 You can't go t'rough it."
 (The Giants won the actual game, 31–3.)
 Pat once predicted the Bears would win their game by a score of 31 to -7.
 When asked how a team could end up with negative points, Todd replied, "Ditka'll find a way."
 One episode featured a Jeopardy!-like game show preempting the Bearless, and therefore unimportant, Super Bowl, starring Bob Swerski as host and the other Superfans as contestants.
 All the questions dealt with the Bears, Chicago, or Ditka.
 The Final Jeopardy! question was "Bears vs. Bulls," which produced hilarious responses from the contestants.
 The correct answer was revealed to be that such a match-up would tear the fabric of the space-time continuum and destroy the planet, meaning the United Nations would have to step in prior to the match to prevent the destruction.